thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 * A package manager plugin acts as a facade for a specific package manager.
 * A plugin is an executable that follows the [plugin API](./#plugin-api).
 * On a device, several plugins can be installed to deal with different kinds of software modules.
-* Each plugin is given a name that is used by thin-edge to determine the appropriate plugin for a software module.
+* Each plugin supports a `type` command that is used by thin-edge to determine the appropriate plugin for a software module.
-* All the actions on a software module are directed to the plugin which name is the module type name.
+* All the actions on a software module are directed to the plugin whose type is the module type name.
-* Among all the plugin, one can be distinguished as the default plugin.
+* Among all the plugins, one can be marked as the default plugin by naming it as `default`.
-* The default plugin is invoked when no software module type can be determined by the system.
+* The default plugin is invoked when an incoming software module from the cloud doesn't contain any explicit type information.
-* Several plugins can co-exist for a given package manager as long as they are given different name.
+* Several plugins can co-exist for a given package manager as long as they have different types.
   Each can implement a specific software management policy.
+  For example, for a debian package type, one can have an apt plugin that installs the package from an apt repository and another dpkg plugin that can install the debian packages locally using their binaries, without the help of an apt repository.

 ## Plugin repository

 * To be used by thin-edge, a plugin has to stored in the directory `/etc/tedge/sm-plugins`.
 * The same plugin can be given different names, using virtual links.
+* The [`type` command](./#the_type_command) output of the plugin script would indicate the software module type that it can handle.
-* One of the plugin can be given the name `default`.
+* One of the plugins can be given the name `default`.
 This plugin is then used as the default plugin.

 On start-up and sighup, the sm-agent registers the plugins as follow:
 1. Iterate over the executable file of the directory `/etc/tedge/sm-plugins`.
-2. Check the executable is indeed a plugin, calling the [`list`](./#the_list_command) command.
+2. Check the executable is indeed a plugin, calling the [`type`](./#the_type_command) command.
+3. Any plugin script that returns an invalid output on `type` command invocation will be rejected.

 ## Plugin API